-Sometimes, whether due to lack of time or resources, interviews aren’t feasible.
-But there’s still an opportunity to make your personas more personal.
+So you can’t round up your customer service and sales team.
+Don’t worry.
+There’s still an opportunity to make your B2B customer personas more informed and personal.
 Put an hour on your marketing team’s calendar.
-If you can swing it, invite a couple of customer service or sales folks, or anyone else who might have valuable knowledge of your customers.
+If you can swing it, invite a couple of sales folks, or anyone else who might have valuable knowledge of your customers.

 With the combined insight of everyone in the room at your disposal, run a brainstorming session dedicated to deeper customer understanding.
-During the process, encourage attendees to think of someone specific they know who embodies your persona.
-By stepping into the shoes of your audience, you’ll begin to paint a picture more comprehensive than what data could produce.
+During the process, encourage attendees to think of someone specific they know who embodies your envisioned persona in both personality and buying behaviors.
+By stepping into the shoes of your audience, your team will begin to paint a more comprehensive picture that builds on your customer data.

-Draw a makeshift persona on a whiteboard or large piece of paper and write out the questions you’ll answer in the session.
+Here’s an exercise to guide your team through: Draw a makeshift persona on a whiteboard or large piece of paper and write out the questions you’ll answer in the session.
+Let your team draw features to visualize what this persona might look like.
 Then, go question by question, devoting enough time to each for complete exploration.
 As people think of an idea, have them write it on a post-it and stick it up on the board.
 Let the group take things in any direction they’d like – the more ideas, the better.
 You can distill and analyze later.

 - Describe the person.

 - What do they want?
 What are their goals for themselves and their business?

 - What do they expect to change once they buy into your company?

 - What resources do they trust as they weigh their options?